voxel51/fiftyone/docs/source/user_guide/groups.rst

             "3d": {
                 // Whether to show the 3D visualizer "enabled": true,

+                // Legacy Detection positioning for backwards compatability
+                // For new datasets set this to True "useLegacyCoorinates": False,

                 // The initial camera position in the 3D scene "defaultCameraPosition": {"x": 0, "y": 0, "z": 0},